microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/unifiedrolemanagementalertconfiguration-update.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Update the properties of an alert configuration.
-The alert configuration can be one of the following types that are derived from the [unifiedRoleManagementAlertConfiguration](../resources/unifiedrolemanagementalertconfiguration.md) object.
+The alert configuration can be one of the following types that are derived from the [unifiedRoleManagementAlertConfiguration](../resources/unifiedrolemanagementalertconfiguration.md) object:

 - [invalidLicenseAlertConfiguration](../resources/invalidlicensealertconfiguration.md)
 - [noMfaOnRoleActivationAlertConfiguration](../resources/nomfaonroleactivationalertconfiguration.md)